-Looking to start a startup in the United States?
+Looking to start a company in the United States?
 Are you in search of the perfect startup opportunity?

 How easy or hard is it to open a business in the US?